 In the period ended September 30, 2009, the OFS provided \$51.0 billion to General Motors Corporation (Old GM) through various loan agreements including the initial loan for general and working capital purposes, auto supplier and warranty programs, and the final loan for debtor in possession (DIP) financing while Old GM was in bankruptcy.
-As of September 30, 2014, after various sales and restructurings of its investment, and sale of all shares of common stock of General Motors Company (New GM), the post-bankruptcy GM entity, the OFS retained no ownership of New GM.
+Since 2014, the OFS retained no ownership of GM.
 OFS received a cumulative total of \$39.7 billion in stock sale proceeds, loan repayments, dividends and interest on the GM program.

 In fiscal year 2011, \$986 million of OFS's loan to Old GM was converted to an administrative claim.
 OFS retains the right to recover additional proceeds but recoveries are dependent on actual liquidation proceeds and pending litigation.
 Because OFS did not expect to recover any significant additional proceeds from this claim, OFS recognized a write-off of the remaining \$826 million in fiscal year 2014 resulting in no outstanding balance since September 30, 2014.
-During fiscal years 2016 and 2015, OFS recovered \$3 million and \$8 million, respectively, on this administrative claim.
+During fiscal years 2017 and 2016, OFS recovered \$5 million and \$3 million, respectively, on this administrative claim.

-In August 2016, Treasury along with Export Development Canada (EDC), which jointly financed the administration of the General Motors bankruptcy, entered into a settlement with the Unsecured Creditors Committee of General Motors Corporation (UCC) to split any proceeds of the Avoidance Action Trust (AAT) litigation, with Treasury and EDC receiving 30% and the unsecured creditors receiving 70%.
+In August 2016, Treasury along with Export Development Canada (EDC), which jointly financed the administration of the General Motors bankruptcy, entered into a settlement with the Unsecured Creditors Committee of General Motors Corporation (UCC) to split any proceeds of the Avoidance Action Trust (AAT) litigation, with Treasury and EDC receiving 30 percent and the unsecured creditors receiving 70 percent.
 As a condition of the settlement, OFS provided an advance of \$12.6 million to the AAT to fund the ongoing operating and legal costs associated with the litigation.
 This settlement yields the most favorable attainable economic outcome for OFS to recover funds related to this claim.